Jonaheln/configure-ad/README.md

 Create a Linux (Ubuntu) VM,
 While creating the VM, select the previously created Resource Group and Virtual Network—the Virtual Network MUST BE THE SAME.
 Authentication type: Username/Password,
-Ensure both VMs are in the same Virtual Network / Subnet, End the lab, but keep both VMs for Part 2!
+Ensure both VMs are in the same Virtual Network / Subnet.

 - Login to DC-1 and install Active Directory Domain Services,